Hypercontractive inequalities via SOS, and the Frankl--R\"odl graph: Introduction

 As corollaries we have SOS proofs of $\|T_\rho f\|_q^q \leq \|f\|_2^{q}$ and $\|\calP^{\leq k} f\|_q^q \leq (q-1)^{qk/2}\|f\|_2^{q}$.\rnote{these things follow as in OZ13; not sure we need to bother writing it} \end{theorem}

-\paragraph{The reverse hypercontractive inequality.} Giving an SOS proof of this theorem proved to be significantly more difficult; it is our main result and the source of our application to Vertex-Cover integrality gaps.
-The theorem cannot even be stated in the SOS proof system directly since the $p$-``norms'' are not polynomials in the values~$f(x)$ for $p < 1$.
+\paragraph{The reverse hypercontractive inequality.} Giving an SOS proof of this theorem proved to be significantly more difficult; it is our main result and the source of our application to $3$-Coloring and Vertex-Cover integrality gaps.
+The theorem cannot even be stated in the SOS proof system directly since the $p$-``norms'' are not polynomials in the values~$f(x)$ when $p < 1$.
 We turn to the $2$-function version from~\cite{MOR+06}, Theorem~\ref{thm:morss}; if $q = \frac{1}{2k}$ for some $k \in \N^+$ and if we replace $f$ and $g$ by $f^{2k}$ and $g^{2k}$ then we get a polynomial statement (and we can even drop the hypothesis that~$f$ and~$g$ are nonnegative).
 The resulting theorem is: \begin{theorem} Let $k \in \N^+$ and let $0 \leq \rho \leq 1-\frac{1}{2k}$.
-Then for functions $f, g \btR$ there is an SOS proof of
+Then for functions $f, g \btR$ there is a degree $4k$ SOS proof of

 \end{theorem} We prove this result in Section~\ref{sec:reverse-hypercon}.
 An induction on~$n$ easily reduces the problem to the $n = 1$ case; for each~$k$, this is an inequality in four real indeterminates.
 Then by homogeneity we can further reduce to an inequality in just two indeterminates.
 Nevertheless, giving an SOS-proof of this ``two-point inequality'' for all~$k$ seems to be surprisingly tricky.
 As an example of the problem we need to solve (the $k = 3$ case), the reader is invited to try the following puzzle: